contao/docs/docs/manual/layout/module-management/user-modules.en.md

 ## Change password

-The front end module "Change password" adds a form to the website that allows a logged in front end user to change his password.
+The front end module "Change password" adds a form to the website that allows a logged in front end user to change their password.

 **Front end output**